Intensive Care Unit at Granville Medical Center

 Granville Health System (GHS) realizes that hospitalization is never convenient, but the GHS Intensive Care Unit (ICU) does everything possible to make patients and families comfortable.

-Due to the intensive level of care provided in the ICU, patients require constant monitoring by the nursing staff.
-In order to meet ICU patients’ needs, the hospital requests that all patient visits be scheduled.
+Due to the intense level of care provided in the ICU, patients require continuouse monitoring by the nursing staff.
 Visitation by immediate family members is recognized as an important part of the emotional recovery process and your GHS ICU Team will establish open lines of communication between patients, families and medical staff.

-Department nurses and physicians communicate with the patient and family about treatment, making sure they participate in the development and implementation of the patient’s plan of care.
+Department nurses and physicians communicate with the patient and family about treatment, ensuring they participate in the development and implementation of the patient’s plan of care.
 Granville Health System’s medical team encourages ongoing open discussion and questions.

 During a stay at Granville Medical Center’s ICU, physicians, members of the Hospitalists Service Team and the ICU nursing team medically manage every aspect of a patient’s hospital care.
 GHS Hospitalists are board certified in internal medicine and specialize in the care of hospitalized patients.